-Time-to-event analyses will be performed with reference to the date of first treatment on this clinical trial (Study GS-US-312-0117).
+All analyses will be performed based on the data collected during the blinded-portion of the extension study.
+Time-to-event analyses will reference to the date of first treatment on this clinical trial (Study GS-US-312-0117).
 Similarly, evaluations of on-therapy changes will reference the baseline values obtained prior to treatment in this study.
 The baseline value used in each analysis will be the last (most recent) pre-treatment value.
-Data from all sites will be pooled for all analyses.
-Analyses will be based upon the observed data unless methods for handling missing data are specified.
-If there is a significant degree of non-normality, analyses may be performed on log-transformed data or nonparametric tests may be applied, as appropriate.
+Analyses will be descriptive in nature and formal comparisons of outcomes in the 2 groups are not planned.